achetronic/keycloak-on-kubernetes/README.md

-# Keycloak
+# Keycloak manifests

 ## Description

-Deployment manifests for Keycloak inside Kubernetes.
+Deploy Keycloak inside Kubernetes without the initial pain.

 > Keycloak is a provider for identities (IdP) and the authorization flows needed to identify them (OIDC)